 So if you’re looking to climb to the highest point on Earth, you’ve come to the right place!
 Here is a complete overview of the Chimborazo climb.

-While you can climb Chimborazo at any time during the year, the best time to climb is during the November - February period and from June to July.
+While you can climb Chimborazo in Ecuador at any time during the year, the best time to climb is during the November - February period and from June to July.
 These months offer the clearest weather.

 We don’t recommend climbing Chimborazo between March and May because there is much more snow and rain during these months.
 Thus, it is much more dangerous to hike during this period.
 The weather conditions in September and October are generally quite clear but it can be very unpredictable.

 The duration of the ascent up Chimborazo depends on the route you decide to take.
 Many of the routes start at the two huts that sit close to 5000 meters on the mountain so it takes between 9 and 12 hours to get to the summit and back again.

 There are two longer routes, one of which takes about a day and a half , while the other takes two to three days.
 These are for more experienced climbers and mountaineers as they are more difficult and require more skill.

 The Chimborazo climb is not technically difficult but does require some mountaineering experience and a good level of fitness.
 The high altitude is what makes this climb quite tough as altitude sickness is a big risk.

 Make sure you acclimatize properly beforehand and take note of the symptoms to ensure that you don’t put your life at risk.

 You need to have a good level of fitness to be able to climb Chimborazo as you’ll be on your feet for about 10 hours straight.
 The terrain is also very rugged and uneven so it requires a lot of leg strength.